liamodwyer/github-pages/_workshop/index.md

   <img src="./assets/images/phdcomics_final.png">
 </p>

-###  Why Should I Use It?
+Version control software and tools such as __Git__ and __SVN__ are often associated with software development and did originate from that community. __*But version control isn't just for code.*__ It's for anything you want to track.

-Version control software and tools such as __Git__ and __SVN__ are often associated with software development and did originate from that community.
-But version control isn't just for code.
-It's for anything you want to track.
-Using Git to manage a writing project enables you to view multiple drafts at the same time, see differences between those drafts, and roll back changes.
+For example, using Git to manage a writing project enables you to view multiple drafts at the same time, see differences between those drafts, and roll back changes.
 And if you're comfortable doing so, you can then share your work with others on GitHub or other central git repositories.

-So at its most basic level, __version control software helps us register and track sets of changes made to files on our computer__.
+So at its most basic level, __*version control software helps us register and track sets of changes made to files on our computer*__.

 #### Benefits of using version control
 - [x] __Collaboration__ - Version control allows us to define formalized ways we can work together and share writing and code.
 For example merging together sets of changes from different parties enables co-creation of documents and software across distributed teams.